 Prep Tips

 Step 1.
 Fry the sausages.
 I use soft sausages in their cases.
 Cut them carefully with a very sharp knife.
-Add a swirl of oil to a large non-stick skillet and cook the sausage over medium heat, for 3-4 minutes per side, or until pretty much cooked through.
+Add a swirl of oil to a large non-stick skillet and heat oil over medium heat.
+Add the sausage and cook for 3-5 minutes per side, or until pretty much cooked through.
 (Photo 1)

 Add the onion and carrot and cook for 5 minutes or so to get some color on them.
 Add the garlic and cook only for about a minute, until very fragrant.
 (Photo 2)

 Step 3.
 Simmer.
 Simmer the curry for 5 minutes or so.
-Add the cream, stir it through until heated and then serve the sausage curry.
+Add the cream, stir it through until heated, season with salt and black pepper, and then serve.
 (Photo 6)

 Equipment